-Company Co-Determination is regulated in the Works Constitution Act, which states that an elected works council has participation rights in economic, personnel and social matters.
-In principle, a works council can be set up in every company in Germany with at least five employees.
+Company Co-Determination is regulated in the Works Constitution Act.
+In every company in Germany with at least five employees, workers have the right to elect a works council.
+The works council represents the interests of all employees vis-à-vis the employer.
+It has different participation rights, especially in social, personnel and economic matters.
 A central instrument in works council work is company agreements, which - like collective agreements - are legally-binding agreements between the employer and the works council and regulate the employment relationship of the employees.
 Frequent topics are company regulations on working hours, data protection, health promotion, work safety and further training, all of which are tailored to the conditions prevailing in the company.
+However, the works council must also be involved in the introduction of new technical equipment and working procedures or the development of social plans in the case of planned changes in operations.